 The ministers of Lakeside Presbyterian Church are its members and those who worship as the “priesthood of believers” (1 Peter 2:9-10).
 Those who are baptized in Christ are the servant people of God.
 Our ministers participate in regular worship and give faithfully of their time, talent, and treasure, as well as pray fervently for one another and the mission of the church community.

-At Lakeside, the Session is composed of three classes of elders that serve a three-year term.
-Our next Congregational vote for new leadership is at the end of January, 2017.
+At Lakeside, the Session is composed of three classes of elders who serve a three-year term.

 Class of 2019